elearningz/it_handbook/2 Course Maintenance/Request_Sandbox.md

 # Requesting a Sandbox

+Sandboxes are blank courses created by the Academic Technoloy team.
+These sandboxes are for instructors to:
+ - organize and test course content
+ - examine an old course from an archive or export
-Sandboxs are courses created by the Academic Technoloy team for instructors to organize and check various set-ups and  testing of layout and/or technology you want to use in upcoming courses.
-It can be used to set up the structure of a course and then be copied into the actual course on BB.
+ - test new structures and/or technology you want to use in upcoming courses
+ - set up the structure of a course and then be copied into the actual course when available

-Consider it a playground for education!
+The sandbox is a useful metaphor as this space is for experimenting, testing, building, and just playing with the tools available to you.

+Each instructor can request one Sandbox in their name.
+If you have a need for multiple sandboxes or course specific ones these requests can be vetted through consultation with the Academic Technology team.

-**Please Note:** Creation of your Sandbox in Blackboard will take at least 24 hours.
+Creation of your Sandbox in Blackboard will take at least 24-48 hours after you've made your request.

+## Tips

-To request a sondbox, Contact Neal MacInnes (neal.macinnes@utoronto.ca) or Allison Lee (ali.lee@utoronto.ca)
+To request a sandbox, Contact Neal MacInnes (neal.macinnes@utoronto.ca) or Allison Lee (ali.lee@utoronto.ca)

+*Make a list of tips regarding using the sandbox... guidelines like loading in a course export and if you wat to see multiple old courses... bul deleting everything after looking at the course before importing the new one*